Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Transformation for decreasing dimension

 We multiply this factor to the phrase (\ref{c1}) and we will have:

 After simplification we will reach to a new form of the phrase (\ref{c1}) in the following form:

-transformation from phrase (\ref{c1}) to phrase (\ref{c2}) has been shown graphically in Figure (\ref{fig5}).
-It shows that crossing in the initial graph can be annihilated by adding a new variable and some changes in the connection pattern of the graph.\\
+The transformation from phrase (\ref{c1}) to phrase (\ref{c2}) has been shown graphically in Figure (\ref{fig5}).
+It shows that a crossing in the initial graph can be removed by adding a new variable and some changes in the pattern of connectivity of the initial graph.

-Finally, after annihilating all crossings in the initial graph we have a new model on a planar graph in the following form:
+Finally, after removing all crossings in the initial graph we have a new model on a planar graph in the following form:

 where $h_{i}$ is a real number which was necessary for odd functions.
-Furthermore, Since complex function $\frac{i}{2}\phi_i^2$ is necessary for reduction of dimension, $m_{i}$ can be a complex number and $J_i$ is still a real number.
+Furthermore, Since complex function $\frac{i}{2}\phi_i^2$ is necessary for reduction of dimension, $m_{i}$ can be a complex number while $J_i$ is still a real number.